-- (iii) The proposal will be reviewed for conformance with the Martineztown/Santa Barbara-SDP and the Martineztown/Santa-Barbara MR Plan. - (iv) A site development plan for a specific building shall become void two years after approval unless a building permit for the structure has been issued.
-The Planner Director may give one six-month extension to each twoyear approval; this extension may be given without public notice or hearing, but the Planner Director shall record it in his files; extension may be given when the Planner Director finds that a building permit for all or a major part of approved development will probably be obtained within the six months and that there is nopublic purpose in holding a hearing on the site development plan prior to such an extension. - 6.4.3.
-Existing legal uses that become nonconforming upon adoption of the plan shall be treated as APPROVED CONDITIONAL USES per the requirements in the City Zoning Code except, with respect to §14-16-4-2(D)(3), an approved conditional use shall be void if it ceases on the approved site for a continuous period of two years or more.
-Upon expiration of the approved conditional use, the property owner is required to comply with the land use regulations of the adopted zone.
-Existing legal uses that are non-conforming upon adoption of the plan are APPROVED CONDITIONAL USES per the requirements in City Zoning Code §14-16-4-2(D).
-An approved conditional use shall be void/expired if the use ceases for a continuous periodof one year or more.
-Upon expiration of the approved conditional use, the property owner is required to complywith the regulations of the adopted zone.
-[1]
+- (iv) A site development plan for a specific building shall become void two years after approval unless a building permit for the structure has been issued.
+The Planner Director may give one six-month extension to each twoyear approval; this extension may be given without public notice or hearing, but the Planner Director shall record it in his files: extension may be given when the Planner Director finds that a building permit for all or a major part of approved development will probably be obtained within the six months and that there is no public purpose in holding a hearing on the site development plan prior to such an extension. - 6.4.3.
+Existing legal uses that are nonconforming upon adoption of the plan are APPROVED CONDITIONAL USES per the requirements in City Zoning Code §14-16-4-2(D). - An approved conditional use shall be void/expired if the use ceases for a continuous period of one year or more. - Upon expiration of the approved conditional use, the property owner is required to comply with the regulations of the adopted zone.